blaenk/site/input/notes/docker.markdown

 Docker Compose is a tool that can be used to define and run multi-container Docker applications.

-The following compose file will:
+The following Compose file will:

 * pull the specified image
 * run 5 containers of that image as a service named `web`, limiting each to 10% CPU and 50 MB RAM